paladugu82/node-smb-server/lib/backends/rq/README.md

 * _openasset_: Emitted when the backend receives instruction that one of its files needs to be opened.
   * (Object) _data_: Data for the event.
     * (String) _path_: Path to the file to open.
+* _modificationqueueitemchanged_: Sent when an item in the backend's modification queue changes.
+This is simply a forward of the [Request Queue's][RQ] _requestchanged_ event.
+Please see event details there.

 #### Incoming